kognifai/IoT/README.md

 - Buffer data locally at the Edge when the internet connection is down
 - Stream data into your cloud applications
 - Make data available for processing in cloud analytics applications
-- Use the data from the edge direcly in your on-premise applications via the api's exposed by the Kognifai cloud solutions
+- Use the data from the edge directly in your on-premise applications via the API's exposed by the Kognifai cloud solutions
 - Monitor edge installations for intrusion attempts
 - Deploy storage, calculation and presentation capabilities at the Edge
     - it is possible to deploy the same storage and presentation tools both in the cloud and at the edge
-- Reduce bandwith usage between edge locations and cloud due to the very efficient data compression methods used by the Kognifai IoT Platform.
+- Reduce bandwidth usage between edge locations and cloud due to the very efficient data compression methods used by the Kognifai IoT Platform.

 ## Part and Parcel of Kognifai IoT platform

-The Kognfai IoT platform is comprised of the following parts:
+The Kognifai IoT platform is comprised of the following parts:

 ### Edge gateway
 The edge gateway connects the edge devices with the cloud.
 The Edge gateway will transfer your data securely to the cloud.
 If the internet connection is un-available, the edge-gateway will buffer data locally, and re-transmit once the internet connection is re-established.
-The Edge gateway comes with a set of integrated connectors which can be used to connect using common protocols such as for example OPC DA and OPC U/A.  The Edge gateway does also host endpoints to which thirdparties can send data which they want sent to the cloud.
+The Edge gateway comes with a set of integrated connectors which can be used to connect using common protocols such as for example OPC DA and OPC U/A.  The Edge gateway does also host endpoints to which third parties can send data which they want sent to the cloud.
 A connector SDK is also available for clients to write custom connectors which will send data to the Edge gateway.

 ### IoT device connectors
-The Kongifai Edge gateway comes with a set of integrated connnectors to connect to common source systems.
+The Kognifai Edge gateway comes with a set of integrated connectors to connect to common source systems.
 In addition it is possible to build your own device connectors using the Kognifai Connector SDK.

 ### Reliable and secure transport
 The Kognifai Edge gateway will encrypt the data that is sent to the cloud and all communication with the cloud happens in a secure manner.
 The Edge gateway solution is also buffering data and in the event of a loss of the internet connection, data will be re-sent to the cloud when the connection comes back up.